psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 To Almhuin of great exploits in broad Leinster.

 O. Great was my surprise there,
-That I did not not see the court of Fionn of the hosts ;
+That I did not not see the court of Fionn of the hosts;
 There was not in its place in truth
 But weeds, chick-weeds, and nettles.

-Alas, Patrick ! and alas, my grief !
+Alas, Patrick ! and alas, my grief!
 A miserable journey it was to me,
-Without the tidings of Fionn or the Fianna ;
+Without the tidings of Fionn or the Fianna;
 It left me through life under pain.

 P. O Oisin ! now desist from thy grief,